yash1997verma/Tailnode-ToDo-App/README.md

 Create an offline TODO App for the browser using React JS.

 ## Features
-# Add TODOs:
-A simple input bar to add Todo(s) on pressing the return key.
++ A simple input bar to add Todo(s) on pressing the return key.
 + A list of TODO cards where each todo is appended on creation.
 + Clicking on a TODO card marks the TODO as complete and move it to the bottom of the list.